Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 - Must be able to commit to attending classes in our San Diego location five days a week for a 16 week program.

 - Must sign a statement confirming that they understand our attendance policy.
-Three tardies equal one absence and three absences will result in immediate dismissal from our program.
+Three tardies equal one absence and five absences will result in immediate dismissal from our program.

 Can any Veteran, Wounded Warrior, or Transitioning Service Member be accepted into the Workshops for Warriors program?